fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 hardware accelerators.
 TensorFlow's simple[]{#idm45728436426248} yet powerful Distribution Strategies API makes this easy, as we will see.

-In this chapter we will look at how to deploy models, first to TF Serving, then to Google Cloud AI Platform.
+In this lab we will look at how to deploy models, first to TF Serving, then to Google Cloud AI Platform.
 We will also take a quick look at deploying models to mobile apps, embedded devices, and web apps.
 Lastly, we will discuss how to speed up computations using GPUs and how